TeresaHartman/Election_Analysis/README.md

 * The largest county turnout was Denver, who was 82.8% of the voters with 306,055 number of votes.

 ## Challenge Summary
+This python code can be used, with some modifications, for any election.
+This script can be used to determine winners of elections for much smaller elections, such as county elections.
+In that case, it could be adjusted to see which town the majority of the voters come from.
+It could even be used for much larger, even statewide elections.
+If it were to be used to determine the winner a statewide election, not much of the code would need to be adjusted, there would just be a much larger csv file and many more counties and possibly more candidates to sort through.
+It could also be adjusted to determine the winners of any type of vote, such as yes/no type of votes.
+The python script would just need to count which is the majority of the two options, and could calculate the winning the percentage the same type of way.